Over 60s make money in all sorts of ways now.

-Companies need consultants in many different areas from HR to sales (that’s a big one – everyone needs help with sales), financial management, business strategy, communications and more.
+Companies need consultants in many different areas from HR to sales (that’s a big one, as everyone needs help with sales), financial management, business strategy, communications and more.

-It happens across various sectors too.
-If you used to run a hairdressing salon you could consult for other salons.
-If you used to run a cleaning franchise you can consult for other franchise businesses and so on.
+Consultancy is vital across numerous sectors too.
+For example, if you used to run a hairdressing salon you could consult for other salons.
+Likewise, if you used to run a cleaning franchise you could consult for other franchise businesses and so on.

-Consider writing a business book, getting into corporate speaking to impart your knowledge and being on panels where your expertise is needed.
-You could be surprised at how much you could make.
+Consider writing a business book, getting into corporate speaking to impart your knowledge and being on panels, where your expertise is truly needed.
+You might be surprised at how much you could make.

 Have a scan through to see what sounds right for you.
-There may be age, sex or lifestyle conditions but if you aren’t suitable for one particular job try to get the contact details of the company anyway and let them know you’re interested in some part-time focus group work.
+Certain lifestyle conditions may be necessary, however if you aren’t suitable for one particular job, try to get the contact details of the company anyway and let them know you’re interested in some part-time focus group work.